Carleton University experts are available to provide commentary on National Aboriginal Day.

 Canada’s National Aboriginal Day is held on June 21 to celebrate the unique heritage, diverse cultures and outstanding achievements of the nation’s Aboriginal peoples.
 In 1996, Canada’s Governor General proclaimed the first National Aboriginal Day.

-Assistant Professor in the School of Canadian Studies
+Assistant Professor in the School of Indigenous and Canadian Studies

 Phone: 613-520-2600, ext.
 4031